exoplanet-dev/exoplanet/joss/paper.md

 # Statement of need

-Time domain astronomy is a priority of the observational astronomical community, with huge survey datasets currently available and more forthcoming.
+Time-domain astronomy is a priority of the observational astronomical community, with huge survey datasets currently available and more forthcoming.
 Within this research domain, there is significant investment into the discovery and characterization of exoplanets, planets orbiting stars other than our Sun.
 These